agardnerIT/site/_posts/2022/2022-10-03-openfeature-intro.md

 A provider is the "translation" code between the OpenFeature API (see above) and the vendor specific calls.

-The provider is responsible for calling hte vendor and returning the flag in an OpenFeature compliant way.
+The provider is responsible for calling the vendor and returning the flag in an OpenFeature compliant way.

 ## Who Writes Providers?